PioneerSpiriit/pharmacotherapyAI/README.md

 # pharmacotherapyAI
-This Project for AI/ML solution to Obesity
+This Project for battling Obesity by leveraging cutting-edge AI/ML